learnforpractice/pyeos/README.md

 eosio.bios, eosio.msig, eosio.system, eosio.token
 ```

 and publish their smart contract on the testing blockchain.

-Although this will never happen in the real world, but it's really provide a great convenience for testing smart contract.
+Although the above steps will never happen in the real world, but it's really provide a great convenience for testing smart contract.
 Thus save a lot of your precious time and make the development more efficient.

 ### Generating source code with sketch